codewith-Ansh/my-JS-Preparation/README.md

 **10_OOP**
 - oop.js – Objects, this, Methods, Constructor Functions, OOP
+- Object.js – this, new and protoype in js
+- Prototype.js – Prototypes, Prototype Inheritance, Prototype Chaining, Custom Prototype Methods
 ## Notes

 - This is just my personal learning space.